MaikDulle/MaikDulle.github.io/_posts/2023-12-11-Extract-frames-from-videos.md

 ---
 layout: post
-title: "How to extract Frames from Videos"
+title: "How to extract frames from videos"
 subtitle: "Works for single and multiple Videos"
-background: '/img/posts/Website automation/gdpr-gcd4fb3122_1920.jpg'
+background: '/img/posts/extract_frames/coding-924920_1280.jpg'
 ---

 ## Note: Use at your own risk.
 Be ethical about usage.
 Further, I am not a professional programmer/developer.